AniketHans/golang/Notes3.md

             1. `buffCh := make(chan string, 3)`, this will create buffCh with capacity 3
          3. Buffered channels are non blocking in nature unlike unbuffered channels.
 It means you dont need a receiver of the value first, here, before putting values to the channel
          4. Buffered channel can hold specified number of values if needed without blocking the go routine
          5. If you put more values than the assigned one in buffered channel then in will block the go routine.

-            1. If you put fill more values in buffered channel than the capacity in a go routine without consuming then you the go routine will get blocked but the main thread/routine will not block.
-So you wont get any errors

-               ```go

-               ```

-            2. sd
+Refer to [file](./42GoConcurrency/channels/buffered-channel/main.go) for some scenarios
+         6. Buffered channels make the communication between go routines asynchronous

 4. Select statement